solo-io/gloo/docs/content/guides/security/access_logging/_index.md

 {"upstreamCluster":"default-petstore-8080_gloo-system","protocol":"HTTP/1.1","upstreamHost":"10.52.0.54:8080","duration":"1"}
 ```

-### GRPC Access Logging
+### gRPC Access Logging

 The previous section reviewed the different ways you can configure access logging to output to a file local to the
 proxy container.
-Alternatively, it may be desirable to configure Envoy to emit access logs to a grpc endpoint.
+Alternatively, it may be desirable to configure Envoy to emit access logs to a gRPC endpoint.
 This would be
 a custom service deployed to your cluster that receives access log events and then does something with them - such
-as writing them to a file in the access log grpc service container, or sending them to an enterprise logging backend.
+as writing them to a file in the access log gRPC service container, or sending them to an enterprise logging backend.

-#### Deploying the open source GPRC access logger
+#### Deploying the open source gRPC access logger

-Open source Gloo includes an optional GRPC access log server implementation that can be turned on and deployed using
+Open source Gloo includes an optional gRPC access log server implementation that can be turned on and deployed using
 the following helm values:

 ```yaml